Update (October 2017)

-Damian Rivers (Future University Hakodate, Japan), and Karin Zotzmann (University of Southampton, UK) are putting together a new edited collection titled “-isms of Oppression in Language Education”, to be published by a major international publishing house.
+Damian Rivers (Future University Hakodate, Japan), and Karin Zotzmann (University of Southampton, UK) are putting together a new edited collection, entitled “-isms of Oppression in Language Education”, to be published by a major international publishing house.

 As noted by the co-editors in the Call for Chapters: